sumony2j/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A game created using Html, Css, jquery
+A game has been created using Html, Css, jquery